cuiyongbo/hello-world/my_wiki/languages/english_notes_11.rst

 | Definition: an unpleasant or painful necessity (to accept).
 |
 | sugar
-| Definition: sweeten, sprinkle, or coat with sugar.
+| Definition: sweeten, sprinkle, or coat with sugar. [糖衣]
 | Usage: she absentmindedly sugared her tea.
 | Usage: sugared walnut. [琥珀核桃]
 | Definition: make more agreeable or palatable.